 The various treatment options available to the clinician are reviewed, using the most up-to-date research findings.
 The report pays particular attention to the need for sensitive communication skills, which underpin all effective psychological assessment and intervention.

 Liaison psychiatry services are gradually being developed in general hospitals but they are often rudimentary and restricted to the treatment of patients who deliberately self-harm.
 The report argues persuasively for the establishment of multidisciplinary liaison psychiatry teams in every general hospital, and for a strong psychological component in hospital development so that medical staff are able to develop the psychological skills they need to assess and manage patients' problems.

-This report, which is available to purchase or download as a pdf, will be an invaluable guide not only for physicians but also for clinical psychologists, nurses, managers and other health professionals who work with medical patients in general hospitals.
+This report, which is available to download as a pdf, will be an invaluable guide not only for physicians but also for clinical psychologists, nurses, managers and other health professionals who work with medical patients in general hospitals.